keen/dashboards/README.md

 ## Support

 Need a hand with something?
 Send us an email to [contact@keen.io](mailto:contact@keen.io) and we'll get back to you right away!
+For technical questions, use the [`keen-io`](https://stackoverflow.com/questions/tagged/keen-io) tag on Stack Overflow.